ALERT: Українці, увага! Тут ви можете знайти важливі посилання з інформацією про ваше перебування в Чеській Республіці.

 • If your employer sends you to work in another Member State to work in the Czech Republic, she is obliged to notify the relevant local office of the Labour Office in writing.

 • When sending an employee in the territory of the Czech Republic, it is subject to the Czech legislation on condition that it is more advantageous for him in respect of certain rights (e.g. maximum working hours, minimum leave, minimum wage, occupational safety or the principle of equal treatment and non-discrimination).
-Details are here (www.suip.cz → English version → Information on the labour and wage conditions and terms for workers posted).
+Details are in the website of the State Labour Inspection Office ( https://www.suip.cz/web/en → Posting of workers)

 Agency employment